 An average 1-3 filter will require replacement at the bimonthly mark.
-This is a great standard for most AC air filters.
+This is an excellent standard for most AC air filters.
 However, if you or some other family members suffer from seasonal allergies or related air sensitivities, you may need to consider regular replacements.

-A: Typically, purchasing the “cheaper” filters is more desirable than purchasing the more expensive variety, particularly if you’re sensitive to the air in your home.
-One of the drawbacks to buying the cheaper variety is the fact you need to replace them more consistently, and this can add up quickly.
+Typically, purchasing the “cheaper” filters is more desirable than buying the more expensive variety, particularly if you’re sensitive to the air in your home.
+One of the drawbacks to buying the cheaper array is the fact you need to replace them more consistently, and this can add up quickly.

-Yet, buying premium filters may not yield “premium” results.
-In fact, premium filters are notorious for restricting air flow due to the many filtering mediums the air must pass through before circulating throughout your home.
+However, buying premium filters may not yield “premium” results.
+Premium filters are notorious for restricting airflow due to the many filtering mediums the air must pass through before circulating throughout your home.
 Which air filter you purchase for your home is a matter of preference and budget.

-A: An AC functions by removing the heat through a series of cycles known as the refrigeration cycle.
+An AC functions by removing the heat through a series of cycles known as the refrigeration cycle.
 Through this complex cycle, heat is figuratively squeezed and then passed through cold copper-coils.
-It will them repeat this process repeatedly until the set point temperature has been achieved.
+It will then repeat this process repeatedly until the setpoint temperature has been achieved.

 - The size of the home.